cirosantilli/linux-cheat/init.md

+#init

-Info about the init process and related concepts such as system V init system.
+Information about the init process and related concepts such as system V init system.

 First user-space process and parent of all processes!